 A tendon is made of strong tissue, but they are prone to injury from overuse or through an accident such as an achilles tendon injury at work from a trip or fall.
 Tendon damage can come in different forms, such as an outright tear, a partial tear, tendonitis, a strain, etc., and there can be many reasons why they become injured, such as overuse or through direct damage caused by an accident.

-In the last section, we had a look at a tendon vs a ligament and established that they are similarly composed but used for different purposes.
+In the last section of our tendon injury at work claims, we had a look at a tendon vs a ligament and established that they are similarly composed but used for different purposes.
 When a tendon is damaged, it can be referred to as a strain, but when a ligament is damaged, the common term to describe it is a sprain.

 Accidents, such as a torn ligament at work, can be caused by overstretching them or directly damaging them in an accident.
 Sprains more commonly occur as a result of a sudden injury rather than through overuse.
 When a ligament is damaged, it is broken up into three categories depending on severity, with grade one being overstretching and three being an outright tear.
 Damaged ligaments present with similar symptoms to tendons, such as swelling, pain and bruising, but unlike tendons, a torn ligament will leave a joint unstable, loose and unable to bear weight.

 The body has many different major and minor tendons that connect our muscles to our bones, allowing us to move around.
-To give you an idea of where possible injuries could occur, we have put together a list of the major sites in the body that have some of our more major tendons.
+To give you an idea of where possible injuries could occur and the subsequent tendon injury at work claims that could be made for them, we have put together a list of the major sites in the body that have some of our more major tendons.

 The Head, The Neck And Your Torso: